-From after the Virginia Tech shootings.
-[Link]
+From after the Virginia Tech shootings. [

 That's how I feel about my student (one of a few I know who have gun carry permits), as well.
 She's a responsible adult; I trust her not to use her gun improperly, and if something bad happened, I'd want her to be armed because I trust her to respond appropriately, making the rest of us safer.